nabeelhaiderdev/PGC-Prospectus-2023/wp-content/themes/pgc-prospectus/readme.md

 Tested up to: 5.8
 Stable tag: 1.0.0

-A PGC Prospective 2023 Package WordPress theme
+A PGC Prospectus 2023 Package WordPress theme

 ## Description

-This is a PGC Prospective 2023 Package WordPress theme
+This is a PGC Prospectus 2023 Package WordPress theme

 ## Instruction